Skip to main content

 The caregiving spectrum is the term we use to refer the different identities a caregiver can have, encompassing pregnancy, parenting and other types of caregiving.
 The Women's Center strives to make UD as inclusive and supportive as possible for all students, employees, and university guests who are parents and caregivers.
 This includes policy recommendations and evaluation of services, among other activities.

-Our campus support guide covers how to offer support as an employee to those who are on the caregiving spectrum, as well as where to go to for support on campus.
-A printed version of this Support Guide is also available.
+Our campus support guide covers different resources available on campus to the different populations we serve.
 We try to keep this guide up to date, but if you see something missing please contact us at caregiving@udayton.edu

 Caregiving Support Guide